tuna-f1sh/wooden-bits/README.md

 and Pimoroni Unicorn Hat but code can scale to any size matrix. `pixelMap` generator is useful for other functions other than this code.

+### Open SCAD

+Compile within Open SCAD and export as .dxf.
+The comments explain how to export the various different layout options.
+The designs are supplied for personal use only under Creative Commons Attribution-NonCommercial 4.0 International License.

 ## References

 * **Adafruit NeoPixel library:** https://github.com/adafruit/Adafruit_NeoPixel